-Encephaloduroarteriomyosynangiosis (EDAMS) is a surgical procedure performed most commonly in children with moyamoya disease or less commonly in individuals with intracranial atherosclerotic disease as a form of indirect revascularization to bypass the occlusive terminal internal carotid and/or ...
+Encephaloduroarteriomyosynangiosis (EDAMS) is a surgical procedure performed most commonly in children with moyamoya disease or less commonly in individuals with intracranial atherosclerotic disease (ICAD) as a form of indirect revascularization to bypass the occlusive terminal internal carotid ...

 Encephalomyosynangiosis (EMS) is a surgical procedure performed most commonly in children with moyamoya disease as a form of indirect revascularization to bypass the occlusive terminal internal carotid and/or circle of Willis vessels 1.

 It entails dissecting strips of vascularized temporalis m...

 Enchondromatosis, also known as Ollier disease (see Terminology section), is a non-hereditary, sporadic, skeletal disorder characterized by multiple enchondromas principally located in the metaphyseal regions.

 Some authors make a distinction between Ollier disease and enchondromato...

 Endocardial fibroelastosis (EFE) is a rare cardiac condition which is classically described in the pediatric population (typically first two years).
 It is one of the causes in infants of unexplained heart failure.